fenago/learn-java-12-programming/lab_guide/Lab_13.md

 We review them in the following sections.

-You will see examples of other factory methods used in our examples throughout other sections of this chapter.
+You will see examples of other factory methods used in our examples throughout other sections of this lab.

 Operators
 ---------